ClementNerma/Rave/docs/master.md

 }
 ```

 Let's detail this a bit.
-First, we call _iterator class_ any class inheriting from `Iterator<T>`.
-Instances of iterator classes are so iterators, of course.
+First, we call _generator class_ any class implemeting the `Generator<T>` interface.
+Instances of generator classes are so generators, of course.

-Iterator classes must implement a `.next()` method which returns a `?T` value.
-If the iterator generated a value, it returns a "some" value, while if all values have been generated, it returns a `none`.
+Generator classes must implement a `.next()` method which returns a `?T` value.
+If the generator generated a value, it returns a concrete value, while if all values have been generated, it returns a `none`.
 That's what we do here.

 We can now use our iterator class by instanciating it: